Epiglottitis may block the windpipe (trachea) and be fatal.

 Because the infection is in the epiglottis, the back of the throat often does not appear infected.
 As swelling of the epiglottis starts to narrow the airway, the child first begins to make a squeaking noise when breathing in (stridor) and then has progressively worse trouble breathing.
 The condition progresses rapidly.

 In adults with epiglottitis, symptoms are similar to those of children, including sore throat, fever, difficulty swallowing, and drooling, but symptoms usually take more than 24 hours to develop.
 Because the adult airway is larger, blockage of the airway is less common and less sudden.
 However, the airway can still become blocked, and adults may die if diagnosis and treatment are delayed.
 Often, there is no visible inflammation in the throat.
 Thus, when people have severe throat pain but a normal-appearing throat, doctors may suspect they have epiglottitis.

 In treating a person with epiglottitis, doctors make sure the person's airway is open.
-Doctors take children to the operating room and insert a plastic breathing tube through the mouth into the trachea (orotracheal intubation).
+They take children to the operating room and insert a plastic breathing tube through the mouth into the trachea (orotracheal intubation).
 The tube keeps the airway from swelling shut.
 Doctors also place a breathing tube in adults who are having difficulty breathing, particularly those whose airway is severely blocked.
 However, adults who do not have difficulty breathing do not need a breathing tube and can be closely observed in an intensive care unit.
 If a breathing tube cannot be inserted, doctors can do a temporary tracheotomy, creating a hole in the trachea so that the person can breathe.

 All adults and children with epiglottitis are given antibiotics (such as ceftriaxone).